Magnitude homology of geodesic space: The third magnitude homology

 Because $H^\ell_3(a, b) \subset C^\ell_3(a, b)/\partial(C^\ell_3(a, b))$, we get:

 \begin{cor} Under Assumption \ref{assumption:for_intersection_number}, there is a homomorphism

 \end{cor}

 As an example, let $X$ consist of the vertices and the edges of the cube with edge length $r$, see Figure \ref{fig:cube}.
-For any $x, y \in X$, we consider the distance $d(x, y)$ given by the length of the shortest path inside $X$ measured by the usual Euclidean distance on each edge of $X$.
+For any $x, y \in X$, the distance $d(x, y)$ is defined by the length of the shortest path inside $X$ measured by the usual Euclidean distance on each edge of the cube.
+(Put differently, $(X, d)$ is the \textit{metric graph} \cite{B-H} associated to the box product $P_2^{\Box 3}$ of the two-point path graph $P_2$ whose edges are weighted by $r$.)
 We number the eight vertices.